damar-wicaksono/uqtestfuns/docs/getting-started/creating-a-built-in.md

 ## Test functions with variable dimension

-Some test functions supports a _variable dimension_, meaning that an instance of test function can be constructed for any number (positive integer, please) of spatial dimension.
+Some test functions support a _variable dimension_, meaning that an instance of a test function can be constructed for any number (positive integer, please) of spatial dimension.

 Consider, for instance, the {ref}`Sobol'-G <test-functions:sobol-g>` function, a test function whose dimension can be varied